PipedreamHQ/pipedream/docs/docs/security/README.md

 ## User Accounts, Authentication and Authorization

-When you sign up for a Pipedream account, you can choose to link your Pipedream login to either an existing [Google](https://google.com) or [Github](https://github.com) account.
-Pipedream relies on these third-party identity providers for login, and therefore does not store passwords tied to your user account.
+When you sign up for a Pipedream account, you can choose to link your Pipedream login to either an existing [Google](https://google.com) or [Github](https://github.com) account, or create an account directly with Pipedream.

-We recommend you configure two-factor authentication in your third party identity provider to further protect access to your Pipedream account.
+When you link your Pipedream login to an existing identity provider, Pipedream does not store any passwords tied to your user account — that information is secured with the identity provider.
+We recommend you configure two-factor authentication in the provider to further protect access to your Pipedream account.

+When you create an account on Pipedream directly, with a username and password, Pipedream implements best account security practices (for example: Pipedream hashes your password, and the hashed password is encrypted in our database, which resides in a private network accessible only to select Pipedream employees).

 ## Third party OAuth grants and API keys